 Upon John’s departure from the Committee, Rep. Upton noted that “John’s knowledge and expertise in the health care field is second to none.
 His contributions to our team over the years to improve the public health, particularly our 21st Century Cures effort, were immeasurable.
 We will miss his good nature and wise counsel.

 Chairman Walden added that “John has been a valuable asset at Energy and Commerce and I’m particularly glad we had him by our side leading up to and during the critical passage of the FDA Reauthorization Act earlier this year.
 He brings with him a tremendous wealth of knowledge and the skills to push big tasks across the finish line.
 Our loss is BGR’s gain.”

 Prior to joining the Committee in February 2011, John spent two years in the Washington office of Sanofi.
 He received his undergraduate degree from Miami University in Oxford, Ohio, and his law degree from American University in Washington, D.C.
-He resides in Alexandria, Va., with his wife.
+He resides in Alexandria, Va., with his wife and son.